dhellmann/pymotw-3/source/collections/ordereddict.rst

 iterating over it produces the values in order based on how the keys are stored in the hash table, which is in turn influenced by a random value to reduce collisions.
-In an ``OrderedDict``, by contrast, the order the items are inserted is remembered and used when creating an iterator.
+In an ``OrderedDict``, by contrast, the order in which the items are inserted is remembered and used when creating an iterator.

 .. {{{cog